exercism/awk/docs/INSTALLATION.md

 ## MacOS

-[Homebrew][brew] is your friend: follow the link to install it and then
+[Homebrew][brew] is your friend.
+Follow the link to install it and then run:
 ```sh
 brew install gawk
 ```